Bring your own sleeve

 This sleeve, available for at the Green Home store, is particularly cute.
 Designed and hand-sewn by artist Michelle Czulada, the sleeves are made from discarded clothing items.
 Don’t worry: she washes the old clothes before repurposing them to make the sleeves.
 Get a pack of three for $18, or a pack of four for $25, and sip in style.

 Story by Tobin Hack.
 This article originally appeared in Plenty in June 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.